Running blisters can be a bane of existence for any runner and are the most common cause of foot pain when running.

 Instead, look for moisture-wicking socks.
 This feature will eliminate the friction, pull and redistribute moisture, and keep feet cool, all of which will significantly reduce the potential for a blister and are worth EVERY PENNY.

-I’ve tried a ton of socks over the years and these are my picks for the best blister-free socks:
+I’ve tried a ton of running socks over the years and these are my picks for the best blister-free socks:

 - Balega Blister Resist is my top pick right now!
 It’s literally created to help prevent blisters, with it’s anti-friction technology and materials.
 Plus I love that there is no toe seam because that’s always a weird potential hot spot on race day.
+However, this is a thicker sock.

 - Injinji socks are great for those who tend to get blisters in between their toes.
 Though do note they could mean your foot needs a tad more space in that toe box.
 These are what my husband has found to work best for him!